 Regulatory compliance represents another popular legal studies subfield.
 Here, specialists interpret industry standards and government regulations to implement effective workplace policies.
 Since compliance is a crucial aspect of any company, career opportunities abound in healthcare, higher education, information technology, pharmaceutical and medical manufacturing, and other industries.

 You can access this degree page to explore the 10 best online master's programs in legal studies.
 The guide also contains information on academic and professional development resources.

-What Can I Do With a Master's in Legal Studies?
+What You Can Do With a Master of Legal Studies

 An executive ensures an organization meets its goals.
 These professionals are often responsible for budgeting, forecasting, strategic planning, hiring department heads, and managing general activities.
 Some executives oversee an entire organization, while others manage a specific department.
 Many executives hold master's degrees in areas such as legal studies.